aru31/test-blog-publish/blogs/new.md

 devto_series: "Linux"
 published: True

 publish_devto: True # Set this to true if you want to publish on devto, else false
 publish_medium: True # Set this to true if you want to publish on medium, else false
+publish_hashnode: True # Set this to true if you want to publish on hashnode, else false
 ---

 slight change